-This is a long one.
-It’s all good stuff (of course) but there are two main parts if you want to focus; ‘books and learning,’ followed by a ‘technology’ section.
+This is a long one, I think it’s all good stuff (of course) but there are two main parts if you want to focus; ‘books and learning,’ followed by a ‘technology’ section.
 Then a short ‘cities’ and a very miscellaneous ‘miscellany.’

 Don’t Eat Before Reading This

 I can’t say Anthony Bourdain is much in my usual “beats” and I don’t know much about him, but in my Twitter list and on Facebook, he was almost as present as Bowie two years ago, which surprised me quite a bit.
-Also, his excellent article from 1999.
+Also, that’s an excellent article from 1999.

 Good food, good eating, is all about blood and organs, cruelty and decay.
 It’s about sodium-loaded pork fat, stinky triple-cream cheeses, the tender thymus glands and distended livers of young animals.
 It’s about danger—risking the dark, bacterial forces of beef, chicken, cheese, and shellfish.